mykelalvis/FT/Traveller/WORKING/Book 1.md

 Characters are the central focus of Traveller; they are the alter-egos of the players, and all activity is centered on them.
-Each character has abilities and charac- teristics which define his or her actions and reactions.
+Each character has abilities and charac-teristics which define his or her actions and reactions.
 The character is the Traveller personality; the player is the person engaged in playing the game.
 Once a character is generated, he or she continues to live and adventure until killed in action, or until too old and decrepit to keep up.